-- To notify campus public safety, local law enforcement, and/or the state police; or to choose not to report. - To have emergency access to a college official trained to interview victims of sexual assault and able to provide certain information, including reporting options and information about confidentiality and privacy.
-The official will, where appropriate, advise the reporting individual about the importance of preserving evidence and obtaining a sexual assault forensic examination ("SAFE") as soon as possible.
-The official will also explain that the criminal process uses different standards of proof, evidence, and that any questions about whether an incident violated criminal law should be addressed to a law enforcement official or a district attorney's office. - To disclose the incident to a college representative who can offer confidentiality or privacy and assist in obtaining services for reporting individuals.
-See Section IX, below. - To describe the incident only to those campus officials who need the information in order to properly respond and to repeat the description as few times as practicable. - To have complaints investigated in accordance with CUNY policy. - To have privacy preserved to the extent possible. - To receive assistance and resources on campus, including confidential and free on-campus counseling, and to be notified of other services available on- and off-campus, including the New York State Office of Victim Services. - To disclose the incident to the college's Human Resources Director or designee (if the accused is a college employee) or request that a confidential or private resource assist in doing so. - To disclose the incident confidentially and obtain services from state and local governments.
+- a.
+To notify campus Public Safety and/or outside law enforcement, or to choose not to report. - b.
+To have emergency access to a college official trained to interview victims of sexual assault and able to provide certain information, including reporting options and information about confidentiality and privacy.
+The official will, where appropriate, advise about the importance of preserving evidence and obtaining a Sexual Assault Forensic Examination ("SAFE") as soon as possible.
+The official will also explain that the criminal process uses different standards of proof and evidence, and that any questions about whether an incident violated criminal law should be addressed to a law enforcement official or a district attorney's office. - c.
+To disclose the incident to a college representative who can offer confidentiality or privacy and assist in obtaining services.
+See Section VI, above. - d.
+To describe the incident only to those campus officials who need the information in order to properly respond and to repeat the description as few times as practicable (subject to the procedures outlined in Sections XI and XII). - e.
+To have allegations of Sexual Misconduct investigated in accordance with CUNY policy. - f.
+To have privacy preserved to the extent possible. - g.
+To receive assistance and resources on campus, including confidential and free on-campus counseling, and to be notified of other services available on and off campus, including the New York State Office of Victim Services. - h.
+To disclose the incident to the college's Human Resources Director or designee (if the respondent is a college employee) or request that a confidential or private resource assist in doing so. - i.
+To disclose the incident confidentially and obtain services from state and local governments.

-- To receive assistance from the campus or others in filing a criminal complaint, initiating legal proceedings in family court or civil court, and /or seeking an Order of Protection or the equivalent.
-In New York City, this assistance is provided by Family Justice Centers located in each borough: http://www1.nyc.gov/site/ocdv/programs/family-justice-centers.page. - To receive assistance with effecting an arrest when an individual violates an Order of Protection, which may be provided by assisting local law enforcement in effecting such an arrest. - To withdraw a complaint or involvement from the process at any time.
+- j.
+To receive assistance from the campus or others in filing a criminal complaint, initiating legal proceedings in family court or civil court, and/or seeking an Order of Protection or the equivalent.
+In New York City, this assistance is provided by Family Justice Centers located in each borough. - k.
+To receive assistance with effecting an arrest when an individual violates an Order of Protection, which may be provided by assisting local law enforcement in effecting such an arrest - 1.
+To withdraw allegations or involvement from the process at any time.